Join us to participate in local San Francisco climate action, and campaigns organized by 350 Bay Area.

 The goal of the 350SF Outreach Group is to educate people about climate change and encourage their involvement in the climate movement.
 Our efforts include spreading the word about and distributing fliers at climate events in SF and community outreach through special programs.
 Media and community relations, graphics and social networking skills are especially helpful.

 We are part of a national movement that urges governments to withdraw their investments from fossil fuel corporations.
 In April 2013, we helped convince the SF Board of Supervisors to pass a unanimous resolution urging the city to purge its pension fund of investments in these corporations.
-After presenting our case before the Retirement System Board, it voted to take the first steps in the divestment process.
-We are now working to keep public pressure on the Board which we hope will lead to complete divestiture.
-Not only do we desire to live in a city unbeholden to the fossil fuel industry, but we believe that SF can be an example to other cities throughout the nation and the world.
-For next meeting times visit our Facebook page at FossilFreeSF.
-Our google group is divestsf.
+After we presented our case before the Retirement System Board, they voted to take the first steps in the divestment process.
+More recently they took the second of the three steps in their process.
+They have divested from direct investments in coal companies.
+We want to live in a city unbeholden to the fossil fuel industry, and we believe that SF can be an example to other cities throughout the nation and the world.

 - Clean Energy

-350SF is working along with other organizations to support the launch of CleanPowerSF, a comprehensive renewable energy transformation plan for San Francisco that has already passed the Board of Supervisors twice, but remains blocked by political pressure from PG&E. CleanPowerSF would see the city sell 100% renewable energy to customers (for roughly the same price as PG&E), while using that customer revenue to finance a robust build-out of renewable energy right here in the city.
+350SF is working along with other organizations to support CleanPowerSF, a comprehensive renewable energy transformation plan for San Francisco.
+CleanPowerSF will see the city sell renewable energy to customers (for roughly the same price as PG&E).
+The customer revenue will be available to finance a robust build-out of renewable energy right here in the city.
 With sufficient investment, up to half our energy load could be local, distributed, and renewable within 10 years.